Street light: Later developments

 Incandescent lamps were primarily used for street lighting until the advent of high-intensity gas-discharge lamps.
-They were often operated at high-voltage series circuits.
-Series circuits were popular since their higher voltage produced more light per watt consumed.
-Furthermore, before the invention of photoelectric controls, a single switch or clock could control all the lights in an entire district.
+They were often operated high-voltage series circuits.
+Series circuits were popular because it enabled controlling a large number of lamps from a single location and the constant current through the loop compensates for voltage drop along the wire resulting in consistent brightness from lamp to lamp.
+Additionally individual 6.6 Amp lamps operate at a lower voltage which results in more light per watt of electricity consumed.
+This is because a thicker shorter filament will have less surface area and lower thermal losses than a long thin filament.

 To avoid having the entire system go dark if a single lamp burned out, each streetlamp was equipped with a device that ensured that the circuit would remain intact.
 Early series streetlights were equipped with isolation transformers. that would allow current to pass across the transformer whether the bulb worked or not.

 Later, the film cutout was invented.
 This was a small disk of insulating film that separated two contacts connected to the two wires leading to the lamp.
 If the lamp failed (an open circuit), the current through the string became zero, causing the voltage of the circuit (thousands of volts) to be imposed across the insulating film, penetrating it (see Ohm's law).
 In this way, the failed lamp was bypassed and power was restored to the rest of the district.
 The streetlight circuit contained an automatic current regulator, preventing the current from increasing as lamps burned out, preserving the life of the remaining lamps.
 When the failed lamp was replaced, a new piece of film was installed, once again separating the contacts in the cutout.
 This system was recognizable by the large porcelain insulator separating the lamp and reflector from the mounting arm.
 This was necessary because the two contacts in the lamp's base may have operated at several thousand volts above ground.